kevball2/technicalpandadotcom/content/post/user-defined-types-in-action/index.md

 }
 ```

+While this information could also be stored in a variable, providing it as a type allows us to add helpful descriptions for consumers of the template.
+Providing a re-usable type that can be used to retrieve environment static values ensures consistent resource deployments.

-An example of this would be the SQL Server name:
+Here is an example of dynamically creating the SQL Server name based on environment and region information found in the `azureEnvironmentType`:

 ``` Bicep
 var sqlServerName = 'sql-${projectName}-${deploymentEnvironment}-${azureEnvironment![environment().name].region[location]}'
 ```

-Another example is the private endpoint DNS zone Resource Id:
+Another example of accessing the private endpoint DNS zone Resource Id found in the hub network subscription:
 ``` Bicep
 privateEndpoints: [
       {